battle of buxar

 Table of Contents

-What is Battle of Buxar?
+What is the Battle of Buxar?

 The Battle of Buxar was fought between the English forces and a combined army of the Nawab of Oudh, the Nawab of Bengal, and the Mughal Emperor.
 The conflict arose due to the East India Company’s exploitation of trade privileges granted by the Nawab of Bengal, along with its growing colonial ambitions.

 The Battle of Buxar was a significant event in Indian history.
 It took place on October 22, 1764, between the East India Company and Indian rulers.
-This battle gave the East India Company a foothold in India and ultimately led to their rule over the country.
+This battle gave the East India Company a foothold in India and ultimately led to its rule over the country.
 It also showcased the superior military power and leadership skills of the British troops.
 As a result of this battle, India, once a land-dominating country, became a colony of sea-dominating colonizers.

 Battle of BuxarDetails